Education5 min read

 Broker / Owner · Mortgage Capital · May 2, 2026

-Do Florida builder lender incentives — rate buydowns and closing cost credits — actually save money?
+Florida builder vs independent mortgage lender: do builder incentives actually save money?
 We model the real 5, 10, and 30-year costs.

 Educational content only.
 This article is for informational purposes and does not constitute financial, legal, or lending advice.
 Loan programs, rates, and eligibility requirements change frequently.
 Consult a licensed mortgage professional before making any borrowing decision.
 Mortgage Capital | NMLS# 1859012 | Licensed in Florida.

-Every major Florida homebuilder — D.R.
-Horton, GL Homes, Pulte, Lennar, Minto — has a preferred mortgage lender.
-They sweeten the deal with incentives: $8,000–$25,000 in closing cost credits, free appliance upgrades, or a temporary rate buydown.
-However, choosing between a builder vs. independent mortgage lender in Florida is a financial decision that deserves real number-crunching — not just accepting the incentive at face value.
+Every major Florida homebuilder, D.R.
+Horton, GL Homes, Pulte, Lennar, Minto, has a preferred mortgage lender.
+They dangle incentives to keep you there: $8,000 to $25,000 in closing cost credits, free appliance upgrades, a temporary rate buydown.
+But picking a builder lender over an independent broker is a money decision.
+It deserves actual number-crunching instead of taking the incentive at face value.

 Why Builder Lender Incentives Often Cost More Long-Term